sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 5) Now, we need to add our Twilio credentials to the .env file (remember that this is a secret file that holds credentials and other private information - we have it in .gitignore so it will not be shared on Github).

-You can get these credentials by clicking "Show API Credentials" in top right.
+You can get these credentials by clicking "Show API Credentials" in the top right of [this page](https://www.twilio.com/user/account/messaging/dashboard)

 In the .env file, add the following (replacing with your Twilio specifics)